 Once a sleepy outpost in rural Maryland, Olney has experienced a seismic transformation in recent years.
 Its premier location, just 25 miles north of downtown Washington, D.C., is partly responsible for the metamorphosis.
-Don't be fooled, however -- this is no mere commuter town.
-Great restaurants, employment opportunities and on-the-doorstep parks, shopping and culture make Olney, Maryland, one of D.C.'s most sought-after neighborhoods.
+Don't be fooled, however—this is not just a commuter town.
+Great restaurants, employment opportunities, on-the-doorstep parks, shopping, and culture make Olney, Maryland, one of D.C.'s most sought-after neighborhoods.

 Things to Do